Welcome to Upper School

 IB MUSIC SL and HL (Grades 11 and 12) blended

 International Baccalaureate Music is for students with a strong interest in music.
 Students will be empowered to recognize how technical training and creative competencies combine to inform practical work and contribute to the formation of a well-rounded modern musician.
-With this in mind, the study of music is embodied by three roles: the researcher, the creator, and the performer.
-In these roles, students inquire, create, perform and reflect on the course’s three musical processes: Exploring music in context, Experimenting with music, and Presenting music.
+With this in mind, the study of music embodied by three roles: the researcher, the creator, and the performer.
+In these roles, students inquire, create, perform and reflect on the course’s three musical processes: Exploring music in context, Experimenting with music, Presenting music.
 Students are encouraged to personalize their musical studies through the exploration of diverse musical material through four Areas of Inquiry (AOLs).
 Additionally, the engagement of the AOLS takes place across three contexts:

 Personal context -music that has significance to the student.